canjs/can-connect-ndjson/docs/can-connect-ndjson.md

     ndjson: "/api" //declare the NDJSON API endpoint here });

-let todoItemPromise = Todo.getList({}); //GET request returns a promise that resolves to one line of your NDJSON stream at a time.
+let todoItemPromise = Todo.getList({}); //GET request returns a promise that resolves to one line of your NDJSON data at a time.
 ```

 ## Using `fetch` with NDJSON and `ReadableStreams`